amloosen/GalacticalShift/README.md

-# Replay task
+# Galactical-Shift Task

-A risky decision paradigm to measure replay sequenceness.
+A dimensional-shift task including a slider for choice indication which enables the player to indicate their certainty in their choice.